wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 *Jean has a sword of frost inflicting 1D8 damage, but he wants to capture a goblin alive.
 On a hit, he decides to inflict no damage and freeze the goblin on the spot instead.*
 </details>

----

-## Rare Metals

-Fairies, elementals, ghosts and devils resist or ignore damage.
-But some rare metals overcome that.
-Additionally, Adamantium and Platinum weapons are very useful for fighters because they don't get destroyed when they use their [parry](https://saltygoo.github.io/class/fighter#parry) ability.

-<ins>Adamantium:</ins> Nothing is more solid than adamantium.
-Adamantium weapons ignore armor.
-Adamantium objects are unbreakable.

-<ins>Cold Iron:</ins> A fairie that touches cold iron loses all abilities and resistances for a turn.
-They can smell it.

-<ins>Silver:</ins> Silvered weapons ignore all the resistances of undead creatures and of creatures that are not in their true form.

-<ins>Mithral:</ins> Is light like cloth.
-Attack rolls made with mithral weapons are easy rolls but the damage die is one size smaller.
-Mithral armor doesn't impede movement.

-<ins>Radium:</ins> Radium sheds light like a candle.
-It ignores the resistances of celestial creatures like angels and devils.
-After each adventure spent carrying radium, save or gain a [mutation](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html).

-<ins>Platinum:</ins> Platinum repairs itself in 1 hour.
-Platinum weapons ignore the resistances of aberrations as well as their horrid immortality.